rbmarliere/blog/_posts/2023-10-08-better-workflow.markdown

 [*ricardo@marliere.net*][email].

-[^1]: AFAIK, kdump-tools is packaged with the clear use case of dumping a running Debian kernel and depends on the distro */boot/\** files
+[^1]: As far as I can tell, *kdump-tools* is packaged with the clear use case of dumping a running Debian kernel and depends on the distro */boot/\** files
 [simple-workflow]: {% link _posts/2023-09-06-simple-workflow.markdown %}

 [git-worktree]: https://git-scm.com/docs/git-worktree